boholder/puntgun/config-manual.md

 to specify newly created accounts.
 It can't be used with `before` or `after` fields.

+Times your configured are considered at UTC (+0) timezone.

 ```yaml
 - user-created:
     after: "2019-01-01 00:00:00"